 The Company uses interest rate swaps to convert a portion of its variable rate debt to fixed rate debt.
-As of March 31, 2006, the Company has two groups of significant variable rate to fixed rate interest rate swaps.
+As of June 30, 2006, the Company has two groups of significant variable rate to fixed rate interest rate swaps.
 One of the groups of swaps was entered into in February 2002, has notional amounts totaling 12.6 billion Japanese yen, and effectively converts the underlying variable interest rates to an average fixed rate of 1.6% for a term of ten years.
-The other swap, effectively converts the underlying variable frances, and effectively converts the underlying variable interest rates to a fixed rate of 4.2% for a term of seven years.
+The other swap, effective March, 2005, has a notional amount of 65 million Swiss francs, and effectively converts the underlying variable interest rates to a fixed rate of 4.2% for a term of seven years.